A Comprehensive Guide to Lordosis Management

 Anti-inflammatory Medications

 Anti-inflammatory medications like nonsteroidal anti-inflammatory drugs (NSAIDs) help manage lordosis-related pain and inflammation.
-They reduce discomfort by inhibiting inflammation-causing chemicals.
+They reduce discomfort by inhibiting inflammation causing chemicals.
 Over-the-counter or prescribed NSAIDs can be used under medical guidance.
 However, long-term use should be monitored due to potential side effects.
 Consultation with a healthcare professional ensures safe and appropriate medication usage.

 Bracing

-Bracing involves using specialized devices to support and correct spinal curvature in lordosis.
+Bracing involves using specialised devices to support and correct spinal curvature in lordosis.
 Braces aim to improve posture, alleviate discomfort, and prevent further progression of abnormal curvatures.
 Depending on the severity of the condition and the individual's needs, they are prescribed.
 Regular use of braces, coupled with expert guidance, can aid in managing lordosis and promoting spinal health.

 Lifestyle Modifications